sp4cing-itu/halvit/README.md

 # HaLViT: Half of the Weights are Enough

-This repository contains the introduction and implementation details for the paper **"HaLViT: Half of the Weights are Enough"**, published at the **CVPR 2024 Workshop** (Open Access version provided by the Computer Vision Foundation).
+This repository contains the introduction and implementation details for the paper **"HaLViT: Half of the Weights are Enough"**, published at the **CVPR 2024 Workshop**.

 ## Authors and Affiliation